 Children who were previously looked after, such as those adopted or under Special Guardianship Orders, potentially remain vulnerable.
-The school ensures that staff have the necessary skills and understanding to keep children who are looked after and children who were previously looked after safe and ensures that appropriate staff have information about a child's looked after status and care arrangements, including the level of authority delegated to the carer by the authority looking after the child.
+The school ensures that staff have the necessary skills and understanding to keep children who are looked after and children who were previously looked after safe and ensures that appropriate staff have information about a

-The designated teacher for children who are looked after and previously looked after and the DSL hold details of the social workers for all children who are looked after or were previously looked after; and the name and contact details of the Local Authority's virtual head for children who are looked after.
+The designated teacher for children who are looked after and previously looked after, and the DSL, hold details of the social workers for all children who are looked after or were previously looked after; and the name and contact details of the Local Authority's virtual school head for children who are looked after.
+The virtual school head works in partnership with the designated teacher to ensure that pupil premium plus funding is appropriately used to promote the needs and educational achievement of looked after children or formerly looked after children.
+The virtual school head also has strategic oversight of the educational attendance, attainment and progress of all children who have an allocated social worker.